NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(B)
     - Lifts on hit and block
     - Ends sooner
+- 5BB(A) hits 5 times
+- 5BBA~B slowed down slightly
+- 5BBA(B) changed to be 6BBA(B)
+- 5A
-- 5A charges in 14 frames from 27
+    - Charges in 14 frames from 27
+    - Bugs made low
+    - Bugs bite every 15 frames from 4 frames
+    - On block is 12 frames from 2 frames
+    - 1C bugs made low
+    - 1C bugs bite every 8 frames from 4 frames
+    - 1C On block is 8 frames from 2 frames
 - 2B made strong
 - 2B(B)
     - Has more lift and ends sooner
     - Hitbox appears and disappears one frame later
+- 2A
-- 2A comes out faster
+    - Comes out faster
+    - Hitboxes bigger
+    - Bugs changed to be lows
 - 6B(B) given stagger
 - 6BBA(8B) added as 8B
 - 6BB(B)
     - Has one less active hitbox frame
     - Has slightly more lift
-    - Bounces
     - 7 frames less recovery
     - Hits slightly further away
+    - Knocks down
+- 6BB(A) follow up added with 8A to do 8A
 - 6BBA(B)
-    - Has two more frames duration on the hitbox
-    - Can be transitioned into quickly
+    - Changed to be 6B(B)
-    - Slightly more lift
+    - Bounces
-    - One frame duration taken off the end
 - 6BBAB(B)
           - Transition from 6BBAB is two frames faster
           - Now bounces
 - 6BBAB(A) transition from 6BBAB is two frames faster
 - 6A
-    - Releases bugs slightly sooner
+    - 6A changed to be BB(A)
+    - Bugs bite every 5 frames instead of 4 frames
+    - Bugs bite every 12 frames instead of 2 frames on block
+    - When finisher in combo, changed to be old 6A animation but double bugs
-    - Hits 5 times instead of 3
+        - Bugs bite every 5 frames instead of 4
-    - More range
+        - Bugs bite every 4 frames instead of 2 on block
 - 6A(A) added as 5A
+- 4B
-- 4B hitbox appears 1 frame sooner
+    - Hitbox appears 1 frame sooner
+    - High crushes one frame later, frame 12
+    - Ends guard frames on that frame 12
+    - "lands" 4 frames earlier when his first foot touches the ground instead of the second
+    - 4 less frames block stun
 - 4B(B)
     - Launches on hit
     - Ends sooner
+- 4BB(A) given all 6BB(A) follow ups
 - 4B(A) changed to be 6A
+- 4B~A made 10 frames quicker
 - 4A better counter window
 - Act4A
     - Recovers significantly faster